osgav/osgav-blog/content/blog/pc-build-001.md

 +++
-author = "osgav"
+title = "PC Build 001: bought a Thermaltake Core V21 case" slug = "pc-build-001"
 date = "2021-04-22T14:01:09Z"
 draft = false
+type = "blog"
+author = "osgav"
 image = "images/posts/pc-build/pc-build-header.jpg"
-share = true
-slug = "pc-build-001"
-tags = ["PC Build", "Thermaltake Core V21"] title = "PC Build 001: bought a Thermaltake Core V21 case" [menu.main]
+tags = ["PC Build", "Thermaltake Core V21"]
-parent = "blog"
 +++

 For a couple of years I've had the intention of building a PC for myself – something I haven't done in a very long time.
 In fact, I've never built a PC from scratch *for myself* before.
 Back in college, in hardware class, is the only time I've gone from an empty case to a working computer.
 Around the same time, but outside of college, I did a little bit of cobbling together the better components from old computers I could get my hands on to upgrade the computers of friends and family.
 But I never built my own machine.